Urinalysis Procedures and Best Practices for Reliable Diagnostic Results

 Fundamentals of Urinalysis

 Urinalysis comprises three core components: physical examination, chemical analysis, and microscopic evaluation, each contributing unique insights into urine composition and pathology.
 The physical exam assesses macroscopic characteristics, offering initial clues.
 Normal urine volume ranges from 750-2000 mL per day in adults, with oliguria (<400 mL) signaling dehydration or renal failure, and polyuria (>3000 mL) indicating diabetes or diuretic use.
-Color varies from pale yellow (dilute) to amber (concentrated), but abnormalities like red (hematuria) or brown (bilirubin) warrant further investigation.
+Color ranges from pale yellow (dilute) to amber (concentrated), but abnormalities such as red (hematuria) or brown (bilirubin) warrant further investigation.
 Clarity should be clear; turbidity suggests infection, crystals, or lipids.
-Odor is typically mild, but ammonia-like smells point to bacterial urease activity in UTIs, while sweet odors suggest ketonuria.
+Odor is typically mild, but ammonia-like odors indicate bacterial urease activity in UTIs, whereas sweet odors suggest ketonuria.

 Chemical analysis employs reagent strips (dipsticks) or automated analyzers to detect substances like pH (normal 4.5-8.0), specific gravity (1.005-1.030), proteins, glucose, ketones, bilirubin, urobilinogen, nitrites, and leukocyte esterase. pH deviations can indicate metabolic acidosis (low) or UTIs from urea-splitting bacteria (high).
-Specific gravity reflects hydration and renal concentrating ability; low values (<1.005) occur in diabetes insipidus, high (>1.030) in dehydration.
+Specific gravity reflects hydration and renal concentrating ability; low values (<1.005) occur in diabetes insipidus, whereas high (>1.030) values occur in dehydration.
 Proteinuria (>150 mg/day) signals glomerular damage, while glucosuria (>180 mg/dL threshold) detects hyperglycemia.
 Ketones appear in starvation or diabetic ketoacidosis, bilirubin in hepatic disorders, and urobilinogen in hemolysis.
-Nitrites, produced by Gram-negative bacteria reducing nitrates, and leukocyte esterase, from white blood cell (WBC) lysis, screen for UTIs.
+Nitrites, produced by Gram-negative bacteria that reduce nitrates, and leukocyte esterase, from white blood cell (WBC) lysis, are used to screen for UTIs.

 Microscopic examination involves centrifuging urine and viewing sediment under high-power fields (HPF) to identify cells, casts, crystals, and organisms.
 Red blood cells (RBCs) >3/HPF define microhematuria, WBCs >5/HPF suggest inflammation, and epithelial cells indicate contamination or renal tubular damage.
 Casts protein molds of tubules include hyaline (normal, <2/ low-power field) or cellular types signaling pathology.
 Crystals like calcium oxalate (envelope-shaped) may indicate stones, while bacteria or yeast confirm infection.

-These fundamentals underscore urinalysis’s role as a screening tool, but interpretation requires context: patient history, symptoms, and confirmatory tests like culture for positives.
+These fundamentals underscore urinalysis’s role as a screening tool, but interpretation requires context: patient history, symptoms, and confirmatory tests, such as culture, for positive results.
 Automation has improved efficiency, with analyzers processing hundreds of samples hourly, but manual review remains essential for atypical findings.

 Sample Collection Procedures